and Retreat Center is a private 501(c)(3) nonprofit facility located on 142

 reflection, story-telling and star-gazing.

-the Chalice Lighter Call will be essential in expanding ADA accessibility to
+the Chalice Lighter Call was essential in expanding ADA accessibility to

 persons of limited mobility to the most prominent and rewarding locations on